BiLLY-J03l/keylogger-python3/README.md

-# simple-keylogger
+# keylogger-python3
-Simple keylogger with python3
+keylogger with python3

 -The keylogger is made to be run in a victim machine that has python3 and pynput lib.
 It logs keystrokes entered by the victim for a period of time, that you specify, and sends the keystrokes to your telegram bot.